SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

 Or you can run a dual lock-step simulation, with one running a bit delayed from the the other one, and which will start recording the wave once the leading simulation had a failure.

-To do this, you can use the DualSimTracer utility, which will ask you the compiled hardware, the window of time you want to capture the wave before falure, and a seed.
+To do this, you can use the DualSimTracer utility, with parameters for the compiled hardware, the window of time you want to capture before failure, and a seed.

 Here is an example :